Unity-Technologies/com.unity.multiplayer.docs/docs/learn/lagandpacketloss.md

   :::tip
   Typically fewer large packets perform better than many smaller packets because typical routing requires examining only the header of the packet.
   :::
 - **Propagation delay**: This is the time signal spends traveling through the physical medium.
-It can't be less than the speed of light multiplied by the distance between source and destination, which is:
+It can't be less than the speed of light divided by the distance between source and destination, which is:

     `Propagation Delay = 0.3-ns * meters-to-travel`